 So… I have been working as a yoga teacher – and more recently Alexander teacher – for a few years now.
-And something that really fascinates me is how culture is written on the body.
+Something that really fascinates me is how culture is written on the body.
 We are all born with the same skeleton, more or less.
 We have the same bones in the same structure with the same connective tissue.
-Use affects structure, creating patterns of tension, of strength and weakness.
-So we individualize our tissues.
+Use affects structure, creating patterns of tension, of strength and weakness… So we individualize our tissues.
 We write our concepts of self onto our bodies through our use.

 But beyond individual use, culture is written onto the body in ways we don’t even recognize.
 One specific example I want to investigate is the use of the pelvis.
 At some point in almost every yoga class, you will do a forward fold or a backbend.
 These poses involve an anterior and a posterior pelvic tilt, respectively.

 The pelvis is debatably the most beautiful bone structure in the body.
-It is a set of four bones (two hip bones – illium ischium and pubis, sacrum and coccyx) that uncannily resembles a butterfly (these drawings are from the perspective of the front ribs):
+It is a set of four bones (two hip bones – illium ischium and pubis, sacrum and coccyx) that uncannily resembles a butterfly (these drawings are looking down from the perspective of the front ribs):

-It is true that the male and female pelvises are built differently, primarily to allow women’s pelvises to stretch for childbirth.
+It is true that the male and female pelvises are built slightly differently, to allow women’s pelvises to stretch for childbirth.
 However, it is difficult to say whether the difference in the tilt of the pelvis is genetic or cultural: nature versus nurture, if you will.

 Here is a cool guide to pelvic tilts I found online:

 In my work as a yoga and AT teacher, I have noticed that almost all my female students come in with an anterior pelvic tilt (first picture), whether subtle or severe, and many of the injuries or tensions they complain about can be traced back to or related to that pelvic tilt.
 In contrast, almost all my male students come in with a posterior pelvic tilt (as in the second or third pictures), subtle or severe, and many of their injuries could be related to that.